sambunting/nuxt-docs/docs/listr2/content/en/general-usage/handling-errors.md

 <alert type="info">

-You don't have to catch errors explicitly since it will always be collected by `Listr`.
+You don't have to catch errors explicitly since they will always be collected by `Listr`.

 </alert>